-All Things Biltmore • 04/27/13
+All Things Biltmore • 04/27/19

-Written By Sharon Fenchak
+Written By Jean Sexton

 Biltmore Century Sweet White Wine is a great introduction to several different white grape varietals, and it pairs surprisingly well with many of your favorite foods such as shrimp and Asian and Vietnamese cuisine.

 Tip: A good sweetness-to-acidity ratio is the secret to pairing semi-sweet wines with surprisingly spicy foods.

 Tip: Malo-lactic fermentation, a process in which the sharper-tasting malic acid in wine is converted into lactic acid, gives wines a more rounded, buttery taste without necessarily aging the wine in oak barrels.

 This varietal originated in the Loire Valley of France and might be considered a “low maintenance” grape that tends to be hearty and not too temperamental as it grows and ripens.

 Tip: Although delicious on its own as a still or a sparkling wine, because of its fairly consistent acidity, you may find Chenin Blanc added to other white wine blends to improve their taste and character.

 It has become one of the most popular white varietals in recent years because it tends to please most palates and pair well with a wide range of foods.

 Tip: Try sipping a glass of our Pinot Grigio before a seafood meal—its crisp, refreshing taste helps open and prepare your palate to savor those particular flavors.

 Originally from Germany, Riesling is a versatile grape that is crisp yet semi-sweet.
-Our Biltmore Riesling features nicely balanced fruit flavors with acidity and exotic floral notes.
+Our Biltmore Estate Riesling features nicely balanced fruit flavors with acidity and exotic floral notes.